brunokoga/Montevideo/additionalMonsters_dir/magmaOoze.md

 Special Abilities

-**Lava Body (Ex** The magma [ooze](monster_dir/creatureTypes#_ooze is formed of molten rock.
-Whenever a creature strikes a magma [ooze](monster_dir/creatureTypes#_ooze with a weapon, that weapon takes 4d6 points of [fire](monster_dir/creatureTypes#_fire-subtype) damage unless the attacker makes a DC 19 Fortitude save.
+**Lava Body (Ex)** The magma [ooze](monsters/creatureTypes#_ooze) is formed of molten rock.
+Whenever a creature strikes a magma [ooze](monster_dir/creatureTypes#_ooze) with a weapon, that weapon takes 4d6 points of [fire](monsters/creatureTypes#_fire-subtype) damage unless the attacker makes a DC 19 Fortitude save.
 Damage caused to weapons in this manner is not halved, but hardness does help prevent some of the damage dealt.
 The save DC is Constitution-based.

-**Vulnerability to Water (Ex** A significant amount of water, such as that created by a _ [create water](additionalMonsters/../spell_dir/createWater#_create-water_ spell, the contents of a large bucket, or a blow from a water [elemental](monster_dir/creatureTypes#_elemental-subtype, that strikes a magma [ooze](monster_dir/creatureTypes#_ooze forces the creature to make a DC 20 Fortitude save to avoid being staggered for 2d4 rounds.
-A magma [ooze](monster_dir/creatureTypes#_ooze) that is immersed in water must make a DC 20 Fortitude save each round (this DC increases by +1 each subsequent round or become petrified, reverting once the water is gone.
+**Vulnerability to Water (Ex)** A significant amount of water, such as that created by a _ [create water](additionalMonster_dir/../spell_dir/createWater#_create-water)_ spell, the contents of a large bucket, or a blow from a water [elemental](monsters/creatureTypes#_elemental-subtype), that strikes a magma [ooze](monster_dir/creatureTypes#_ooze) forces the creature to make a DC 20 Fortitude save to avoid being staggered for 2d4 rounds.
+A magma [ooze](monsters/creatureTypes#_ooze) that is immersed in water must make a DC 20 Fortitude save each round (this DC increases by +1 each subsequent round) or become petrified, reverting once the water is gone.

 Magma oozes are living pools of molten rock.
 They roam the borders of the Plane of Earth and Plane of Fire, and on the Material Plane they sometimes arise spontaneously from strange magic, usually in the vicinity of volcanoes.
 Magma oozes avoid water, and if forced into enough of it, they become encased in a cooled stony shell, unharmed but immobilized, waiting indefinitely until the water retreats.